DaffyDrone/groupieBot/props.md

-	["stereosound", "the Belgian musical genius and MissGroupie calls him daddy"], ["fub", "closet Prog fan and MissGroupie's personal boytoy"], ["lucas", "bringing the sickest tunes from Brasil"], ["rockipedia", "rockin the joint since 2014"],
+	["stereosound", "the Belgian musical genius and MissGroupie calls him daddy"], ["fub", "closet Prog fan and MissGroupie's personal boytoy"], ["lucas", "bringing the sickest tunes from Brasil"], ["pedia", "rockin the joint since 2014"],
 	["garyw", "the plug historian and yacht rock expert"], ["scooter", "a 20th century boy, banging a gong in his Jeepster"], ["fc", "She's so left she passed right twice"], ["boobs", "Yes please"],
-	["knotted", "The ferret whisperer and avant-garde master"], ["woot", "You are gold, solid freaking gold"]
+	["knotted", "The ferret whisperer and avant-garde master"], ["woot", "You are gold, solid freaking gold"], ["sick", "this song gave me chronic diarrhea, thanks"], ["weed", "roll it up, light it up, smoke it up"], ["hellyeah", "Nice one @, your ok in my book"], ["isles", "the only team worse is the Cleveland Browns"], ["cards", "the Yankees of the NL"],
+	["baseball", "One, two, three strikes yerrrr out at the ole ballgame"], ["yogi", "It's like deja vu all over again"], ["drunk", "One tequila, two tequila, three tequila, FLOOR!]
 ]